 7. Plastic bottle mini greenhouse

 And we’re back to recycling plastic.
 There are plenty of smart gardening ideas involving plastic bottles.
 Well, this is one of the simplest greenhouses you can ever make.
 Simply cut off the bottom of a plastic bottle, and unscrew the cap.
 Yes, that’s all you need to do!
 It’s economical and ridiculously simple.
 If you want your plants to grow bigger and for a longer time, use larger bottles, such as water jugs.

 8. CD spindle case mini greenhouse

 Find an empty CD spindle case and cut off its center column.
 If it leaves a hole, just patch it with some tape.
 Drill a few ventilating holes in the top.
-Find a pot that fits and add some comport, seeds, and water.
+Find a pot that fits and add some compost, seeds, and water.
 Admire your plants growing.

 9. PVC mini greenhouse

-Take the measurements for your PVC greenhouse and start joining the pipes together by means of couplings L- and T-joints in order to adjust the greenhouse's length and width.
-After you've created this basic structure, cover it with a plastic sheet and secure it whenever it needs with plastic glue or tape.
+Take the measurements for your PVC greenhouse and start joining the pipes together by means of couplings L- and T-joints in order to adjust the greenhouse’s length and width.
+After you’ve created this basic structure, cover it with a plastic sheet and secure it wherever it needs with plastic glue or tape.
 You’ll have a functional, versatile, greenhouse that’s compatible with several needs!